 What makes the Great Red Spot so special is its size and endurance.
 It is estimated that this anticyclonic storm has been raging for more than 300 years.
 Compare this to Earth, where the longest storm ever recorded on our planet—Hurricane John—lasted for 31 days.
 Although the longevity of Hurricane John is monumental by Earth’s standard, it’s like a speck in the face of a gigantic storm like the GRS.

 Cyclonic storms on Earth are born when warm vapors due to the Sun’s heat evaporate from the sea.
 This vapor forms dense clouds that release heat into the air.

 Under the right conditions, this leads to the formation of a low-pressure area near the surface of the sea, with warm air rising to the clouds, while the cooler air is sucked by the sea to the bottom.
 Since the Earth spins with a higher velocity near the equator, winds traveling closer to the equator begin to curve, which causes the cyclones to spin.
 On Earth, as these cyclones reach a coastline, they begin to rapidly fade and then die out completely.
-Even so, they wreak havoc on life and property while they’re active, even for a few hours.
+Nevertheless, they wreak havoc on lives and property while they are active, even for a few hours.